Get a quote

 • Ask what you plan to do with the house.

 Insurance companies can usually hold off on making major changes to the policy until an executor is named.
-Keep in mind, too, that the insurer will likely decide that the policy cannot be renewed, which means you’ll want to be aware of its expiration date to avoid a coverage lapse.
+Keep in mind that the insurer may decide that the policy cannot or should not be renewed.
+This means you want to be aware of its expiration date to avoid a coverage lapse.

-Once the insurance company knows what’s happening to the house in question, its representative can help you figure out the next steps for transferring the home insurance.
+Once the insurance company knows what’s happening to the property in question, its representative can help you figure out the next steps for transferring the policy.
 For example, if the house is to be:

 • Transferred to a relative, then you may need to go through the underwriting process to transfer the policy.